Are You The Victim Of Defamation?

 If the communication exceeds the scope of the privilege, the privilege is not available.
 For example, if the communication to your new or prospective employer is not in response to an inquiry, but a voluntary and unsolicited communication, liability for defamation will attach if the information is untrue.
 Even if the communication is made in response to prospective employer’s inquiry, false and damaging information will not be protected by the privilege if it is made with knowledge or reckless disregard of its falsity, or with the intent to cause injury to the former employee.
 It is important to remember that however damaging it may be, a truthful statement cannot form the basis of a defamation lawsuit.
 The truth is a complete defense to a defamation action.

 At Davis*Gavsie & Hakim, LLP, we offer a free phone consultation.
 Do not hesitate to contact us with your questions.
 We are located less than a mile (a 10-minute walk) from the Santa Monica Pier, with free parking close by.
 Our office is open from 9 a.m. to 6 p.m., but we offer after-hours and weekend appointments to those in need.
 We speak Farsi.
-Call 310-955-4724 or fill out a contact form for more information.
+Call 310-955-4724 or complete the form below.